 Let us once more look at the coveted base set Charizard card.
 I ordered a few of these cards online at a large card reseller, Troll & Toad , in 2013.
 Looking at my old receipts, I paid roughly $12.30 per card.
 If I were to order that same card at the same shop right now, it would cost me $295.99.

 Another example of “go big or go home” is the Pikachu Illustrator card.
 To provide some background, only 39 of these cards were ever printed.
-They were only awarded to the top contenders CoroCoro Magazine Pokemon Illustration contest, which took place in select regions in Japan, 1998.
+They were only awarded to the top contenders CoroCoro Magazine Pokemon Illustration contest, which took place in select regions in Japan in 1998.

 Scott Pratte, a well-known Pokemon collector, bought multiple copies of the cards for roughly $20,000 each in 2009.
 In 2016, a copy of these cards was sold at Weiss Auctions for $195,000 .
 Currently, one of Pratte’s cards is available on eBay for a whopping $2,000,000.
 It is safe to say Pratte made a solid investment .

 While several of these cards have multiplied in value many times since their initial release, we also have to consider the side of the losers.

 Starting off with a smaller-scale example, a collector bought several copies of a Keldeo EX card from the Boundaries Crossed set released in 2012.
 These cards would fetch roughly $40 to $50 shortly after the set was released.
 Today, almost nine years later, many copies are sold at card reseller stores and eBay for $10 to $15.